nffdev/Luminar/Technical Documentation.md

 ```

 The modified bootloader contains code that automatically downloads and executes the Luminar executable during system startup, thus ensuring its persistence even if the original file is deleted.

+## Client-Server Communication

+Luminar uses an encrypted communication protocol to exchange data with its command and control (C2) server.

+*I'm currently working on a new version of the client-server communication that makes it totally undetectable.*